-Patrick Galvin is a graduate of the San Francisco Conservatory of Music prior to which he spent 2 years as a studying violin with Barbara Gorzynska in Vienna, Austria.
+Patrick Galvin is a graduate of the San Francisco Conservatory of Music, where he studied with Camilla Wicks and Wei He.
+Patrick also spent 2 years studying violin with Barbara Gorzynska at the Prayner Konservatorium in Vienna, Austria.

 Patrick has always been an avid athlete, playing soccer and basketball, and running track for Johns Hopkins University.
 Currently he plays with a local soccer team and when time allows, in a baseball league.